pulumi/examples/azure-py-virtual-data-center/README.md

     ```bash
     $ pulumi config set firewall_address_space   192.168.100.0/24
     $ pulumi config set hub_address_space        10.100.0.0/16
+    $ pulumi config set azure-native:location    australiaeast
     ```
     Optional:
     ```bash
     $ pulumi config set azure_bastion            true
     $ pulumi config set forced_tunnel            10.0.100.1
-    $ pulumi config set location                 australiaeast
     $ pulumi config set separator                ' '
     $ pulumi config set suffix                   ae
-    $ pulumi config set azure:environment        public
-    $ pulumi config set azure:location           australiaeast
     ```

     Note that it is advisable to enable Azure Bastion on a second pass to avoid contention.
-Location must be set one way or the another.

 1. Deploy the `prod` stack with the `pulumi up` command.
 This may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts: